aiming-lab/GRAPE/README.md

 ## Datasets

-**To support RLDS format datasets, we designed our dataset in a special way.
-Specifically, when we built the chosen_traj and rejected_traj datasets, we ensured that their trajectories were paired one-to-one.
-That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with consistent initial state.
-We will release scripts to construct RLDS datasets for TPO in the future**
+We have carefully designed our dataset to support the RLDS dataset format.
+Specifically, we ensured the trajectories were paired one-to-one when we built the chosen_traj and rejected_traj datasets.
+That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with the consistent initial state.
+We will release scripts to construct RLDS datasets for TPO in the future.

 ### Datasets Collection and Preference Generation

-**Note that our Guided-cost Preference Generation is available in Simpler-Env.
-Support for the Real-World environment will be provided later.**
+Note that our Guided-cost Preference Generation is available in Simpler-Env.
+Support for the Real-World environment will be provided later.

 #### In Simpler-Env